arundaniel-kennedy/react-template/README.md

 `npm start`

 Everything else is as follows.
 Remember to leave everything below this and remove everything above this.
+Also remove all other readme files.
 Happy coding!

 # Getting Started with Create React App